zimu-liii/MS-analysis/README.md

 # MS-analysis
-Python functions for solving structures formed by TMAPS and TEOS from MS spectrum
+Python functions for solving structures formed by TMAPS and TEOS from MMS spectrum

 maldi.py for solving structures of TMAPSs and TEOSs;